rinliauw/rinliauw.github.io/README.md

 # v2

-Version 2 of my personal website, built with Gatsby -- soon to replace the current one which uses Hugo.
+Version 2 of my personal website, built with Gatsby -- replacing the old one which used Hugo.

 ## To do